-V29161-Z87 092 KEEP THIS PO ORTION FOR YOU R RECORDS THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-DETACH AND RETURN I THIS PO rtion only CART RTESIAN THERAPEUTICS, INC. \neg - т The Board of Directors recommends you vote FOR the following proposals: For Against Abstain , , , , , , , , , , , , , , , , , , , , 1.
-To approve, in accordance with Nasdaq Listing Rule 5635(a), the issuance of shares of Cartesian Therapeutics, Inc. (the "C \$0.0001 per share ("Common Stock"), upon conversion of the Company's Series A Non-Voting Convertible Preferred 0 0 0 2 To approve an amendment to the Company's restated certificate of incorporation, as amended, to effect a reverse and outstanding Common Stock, at a ratio in the range of 1-for-20 and 1-for-30, with such ratio to be determin directors of the Company. stock split of the Comp led at the discretion of pany's issued the board of 0 0 0 3 To approve the adjournment or postponement of the special meeting of stockholders of the Company, if neces Proposal Nos.
-1 or 2. sary, to continue to sol icit votes for 0 0 0 N NOTE: To transact such other business as may properly come before the Special Meeting or any continuation, postponer ment or adjournment th nereof. a Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
+V29161-TBD KEEP T HIS PORTIO N FOR YOU JR RECORDS THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+DETACH AND RETUR 'N THIS PO RTION ONLY CART TESIAN THERAPEUTICS, INC. т he Board of Directors recommends you vote FOR the following proposals: For Against Abstain 1. .
+To approve, in accordance with Nasdaq Listing Rule 5635(a), the issuance of shares of Cartesian Therapeutics, Inc. (the "Company")'s common stock, par value \$0.0001 per share ("Common Stock"), upon conversion of the Company's Series A Non-Voting Convertible Preferred Stock, par value \$0.0001 per share alue are.
+0 0 2 To approve an amendment to the Company's restated certificate of incorporation, as amended, to effect a reverse stock split of the Company's isst and outstanding Common Stock, at a ratio in the range of 1-for-20 and 1-for-30, with such ratio to be determined at the discretion of the board directors of the Company. ued d of 0 0 3 for 🔘 0 0 N IOTE: To transact such other business as may properly come before the Special Meeting or any continuation, postponement or adjournment thereof. a lease sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, dministrator, or other fiduciary, please give full title as such.
+Joint owners should each sign р ersonally.
 All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-Si Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+If a corporation or partnership, please sign in full corporate r partnership name by authorized officer. Γ Si ignature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date